What Are Astrology Aspects?

 What is an orb in astrology?

 An orb is the allowable degree of deviation from an exact aspect.
-A tight orb of zero to three degrees creates a very powerful, constantly felt influence in your personality and life.
+A tight orb of zero to three degrees creates a very powerful, frequently felt influence in your personality and life.
 Medium orbs of three to six degrees are clearly noticeable, while wide orbs of six to eight degrees create a more subtle background influence.

 Which aspect is most important for romantic compatibility?